-The following factors were also considered in preparing the District's budget for the 2016-17 fiscal year:
+The following factors were also considered in preparing the District's budget for the 2017-18 fiscal year:

 - The amount received on a county-wide basis for the costs of the special education program is another major factor influencing the District revenues.
-The 2016-17 preliminary budget assumes a flat funding level due to consistent spending and the reimbursement nature of the funding. - The retirement cost for the District will decrease slightly in 2016-17.
+The 2017-18 preliminary budget assumes a flat funding level due to consistent spending and the reimbursement nature of the funding. - The retirement cost for the District will increase slightly in 2017-18.
 More significant is the retirement costs being reimbursed by the State in section 147c categorical payments.
-These monies are flow-through, and impact revenues and expenditures equally in the budget. - For the 2016-17 fiscal year, the teacher's contract is still in negotiations.
-Accordingly, salary/benefit changes as a result of these negotiations are not reflected in the 2016-17 preliminary budget.
-Due to the expiration of the contract, the teachers reverted back to the 2011-2012 salary schedule. - Due to the student decline anticipated, there were adjustments to the staffing levels throughout the District in establishing the opening budget for 2016-2017.
+These monies are flow-through, and impact revenues and expenditures equally in the budget. - For the 2017-18 fiscal year, the teacher's contract was settled during the summer, after the budget approval in June 2017.
+Accordingly, salary/benefit changes as a result of these negotiations are not reflected in the 2017-18 preliminary budget. - · Although there is student decline anticipated, adjustments to the staffing level throughout the District was considered but ultimately not altered for the preliminary 2017-18 budget.